martinleipert/martinleipert.github.io/skills.md

 ## Areas of Interest

-Software Development
+* Software Development

-Computer Graphics
+* Computer Graphics

-Medical Image Processing
+* Medical Image Processing

-Machine Learning
+* Machine Learning

-Numerical Mathematics
+* Numerical Mathematics

-Computer Vision
+* Computer Vision

 ## Languages

 I am a language enthusiast and like to learn them.
 They open the door to different cultures.
-I appreciate the experiences I had and the people I learned to know thanks to language knowledge.
+I appreciate the experiences I had and the people I learned to know thanks to my language knowledge.

 German          | ■■■■■■■■■■■■
 English         | ■■■■■■■■■■